Diegoslourenco/real-estate-management/README.md

 # Real Estate Website

-Application built to organize a real estate websitee in order to practice and apply the concepts of a CRUD using Spring Boot and the MVC architectural pattern.
+Application built to organize a real estate website in order to practice and apply the concepts of a CRUD using Spring Boot and the MVC architectural pattern.

 ## Dependencies: